Gaussian curvature conjecture for minimal graphs: Introduction and the main result

-is called the {\em second Beltrami coefficient} of $f$, and the above is the {\em second Beltrami coefficient} with $f$ as a solution.
+is called the {\em second Beltrami coefficient} of $f$, and the above equation is the {\em second Beltrami equation} with $f$ as a solution.
 Observe that $\bar{f}_z=\overline{f_{\bar z}}$ and this notation will be used in the sequel.

 Orientability of $f$ is equivalent to $\mathrm{Jac}(f)=|f_z|^2-|f_{\bar z}|^2>0$, hence to $|\omega|<1$ on $\D$.
 Furthermore, the function $\omega$ is holomorphic whenever $f$ is harmonic and orientation preserving.
 (In general, it is meromorphic when $f$ is harmonic.)
 To see this, let